 Manufacturers do this in order to make the fake oils taste more like real olive oil, but in fact, they’re far inferior products with way fewer health benefits than the real thing.
 In fact, consuming this type of modified olive oil can actually pose some real risks to your health, so you’ve got to know which kind is the best to buy in order to get the most olive oil benefits you can.

 Olive oil is mainly made up of mostly monounsaturated fatty acids, the most important of which is called oleic acid.
 Oleic acid is known to be extremely heart-healthy and capable of fighting free radical damage (or oxidative stress), which has numerous health implications.
 This is especially true when compared to compounds found in more refined vegetable oils, trans fats or hydrogenated fats.

-Diets high in extra virgin olive oil, including the famous Mediterranean diet, are associated with “a lower incidence of atherosclerosis, cardiovascular disease, and certain types of cancer,” according to many large reviews of clinical studies.
-Most recent interest has focused on the biologically active phenolic compounds naturally present in virgin olive oils.
+Diets high in extra virgin olive oil, including the famous Mediterranean diet, are associated with “a lower incidence of atherosclerosis, cardiovascular disease, and certain types of cancer,” according to a large review of clinical studies.
+(2) Most recent interest has focused on the biologically active phenolic compounds naturally present in virgin olive oils.
 Olive oil phenolics have positive effects on certain physiological parameters, including plasma lipoproteins, oxidative damage, inflammatory markers, platelet and cellular function, and antimicrobial activity.